-The creation of EikoSim was an opportunity to discover finite element data manipulation, and to understand why our customers could not take the time to develop their own integration: making a versatile and reasonably generic connector is much more complicated than laboratory work.
+The creation of EikoSim and our engineering software was an opportunity to re-discover finite element analysis and data manipulation and to understand why our customers could not take the time to develop their own integration: making a versatile and reasonably generic connector is much more complicated than laboratory work.

 There are several reasons for this:

-- Industrial needs are more varied and cover a lot of the functionality of Abaqus.
+- Industrial needs are more varied and cover much of Abaqus’s functionality.
 In the lab, we did not need to integrate material laws in the form of UMATs, material orientations, exotic element types, boundary conditions… The discovery of these needs forced us to prioritize the developments.

 - Not only do we have to read an INP file, but we also have to rewrite it in a version “enhanced” by our Digital Twin.
 This means that many functionalities that we do not need to interpret for the needs of the measurement must still be kept in order to be rewritten as they are and in the right place in the output INP file.
 And for those that are interpreted and need to be replaced in the model, we also need to be able to identify the block in the INP file that needs to be replaced and write the new block generated by the EikoTwin software suite.

-Because of the previous considerations and our past experience, the use of python scripts did not seem to us to be adapted for a sufficiently versatile integration.
+Because of the previous considerations and our past experience, the use of Python scripts did not seem to us to be adapted for a sufficiently versatile integration model.

-In order to meet the needs of the EikoTwin software suite, which is to perform the correlation with the Abaqus simulation model, we must be able to :
+In order to meet the needs of the EikoTwin software suite, which is to perform analysis of the correlation analyses with the Abaqus simulation model, we must be able to :

 - to rewrite the modified INP file;